kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Checking For Planned Activity

-The investigation included verifying whether the traffic originated from an authorized penetration test or internal simulation activity.
+The investigation included verifying whether the activity originated from an authorized penetration test or internal simulation.
-No evidence of planned testing was found, so the activity was marked as malicious and not planned.
+No evidence of planned activity was found, so the incident was marked as not planned.

 ![image9](Image/image9.png)

 ---

-## IP Reputation Analysis
+## IP Reputation Analysis And Traffic Direction

-The source IP address was checked using VirusTotal for threat intelligence analysis.
+The source IP address was analyzed using VirusTotal to gather threat intelligence information.
-Although the IP was not flagged by security vendors, the behavior observed in the logs clearly matched LFI attack patterns.
+The IP location details showed the traffic originated externally from China, indicating the attack came from the internet targeting the internal company network.

+Based on this analysis, the traffic direction was identified as **Internet → Company Network**.

 ![image10](Image/image10.png)

----

-## Determining Traffic Direction

-The malicious traffic originated from an external source targeting the internal company server.
-The traffic direction was identified as **Internet → Company Network**.

 ![image11](Image/image11.png)